 Distinctive due to their reddish hair and long arms, the name ‘orangutan’ directly translates from Malay to ‘person of the forest’.
 As the largest tree-living mammal, orangutans spend over 90% of their lives high up in the forest canopy.

 Wild orangutans are under threat from habitat loss due to logging, palm oil production, mining, and agricultural expansion.
 Deforestation is by far the most serious threat to orangutans and, over the last three decades, an estimated 80% of orangutan habitat has been lost.

 Other threats to orangutans include illegal hunting for meat, and capture for the exotic pet trade.

-Help care for a wild animal and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, certificate and glossy photo.
-Plus, you'll also receive our Adopt magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.
+Help protect orangutans in the wild and rescue individuals with an animal adoption, and you'll receive an exclusive adoption pack containing a soft toy, animal story, species fact sheet, personalised certificate and glossy photo.
+Plus, we’ll send you our Adopt! magazine twice a year with updates on all our wildlife adoptions – perfect for animal lovers.

-Funds from your adoption will support the Orangutan Foundation’s vital conservation work to protect Central Kalimantan and safeguard the future of the precious orangutans who live there.
+Funds from your adoption will support the Orangutan Foundation’s vital conservation work to protect the Central Kalimantan province and sanctuary, and to safeguard the future of the precious orangutans who live there.
 Your adoption will also support our campaign against the illegal trade in bushmeat, from apes and other threatened species, and our campaign in opposition of the live trade in apes.
 You can help protect wild orangutans by adopting Timtom below.